 transformed the stinking food

 and the people were happy)

 tile cities built up and pulled down

 into the cleanliness of laughter

 a hand spread wide in the dark is

 splattered with light

 a carambola tree sprouts branches from stumps

-its remaining fruits sour and shrivelled to stardust
+its remaining fruits sour and shriveled to stardust

 swaying in the void